dotnet/machinelearning/docs/code/MlNetCookBook.md

 If some of the categories are very high-cardinality (there's lots of different values, but only several are commonly occurring), a one-hot encoding can be wasteful.
 We can use count-based feature selection to trim down the number of slots that we encode.

-Same with normalization, it's a good practice to include categorical featurization directly in the ML.NET learning pipeline: this way you are sure that the categorical transformation
+As with normalization, it's a good practice to include categorical featurization directly in the ML.NET learning pipeline: this way you are sure that the categorical transformation
 - is only 'trained' on the training data, and not on your test data,
 - is correctly applied to all the new incoming data, without the need for extra pre-processing at prediction time.